 Who should attend?

-Lifeguards who are interested in supervising open water events(not coastal)
+Lifeguards who are interested in supervising open water events(still /non tidal)

 - Open Water Swim Competitions

 - Public inland bathing sites

 - Must be 16 years of age at the date of assessment

 - Be able to meet the following criteria: